tlorans/ClimateRisks/docs/source/dealingwithrisk.md

 This is the optimization problem of finding the most efficient risk-returns couple mentioned previously, with the portfolio's two moments.

 For ease of computation, Markowitz transformed the two original non-linear optimization problems into a quadratic optimization problem.
-Introducing a risk-tolerance parameter ($\gamma$-problem) and the long-only constraint, we obtain the following quadratic problem:
+Introducing a risk-tolerance parameter ($\gamma$-problem, Roncalli 2013) and the long-only constraint, we obtain the following quadratic problem:

 \begin{equation*}
 \begin{aligned}